FabricDevCamp/FabricSolutionDeployment/docs/GettingStarted.md

 under the identity of your user account.
 This will allow you to test out and experiment with CI/CD workflows which have been designed to deploy and update Fabric solutions.

+## Configuring access to sample data in an Azure storage container
+This sample application demonstrates two workflows which are required to access data files from a secure Azure storage account.
+This includes a workflow which creates a OneLake shortcut to connnect a lakehouse to data files in an Azure storage container.
+It also includes a workflow which uses a data pipeline to copy files from the Azure storage container into the **Files** section fo a lakehouse.
+In order to successfully run these demo workflows, you will first need to follow these steps.

+ - Create or find an Azure stroage account
+ - Upload sample data files to a container in that storage account
+ - Obtain an Azure storage account key or SAS key to access the target container
+ - Configure data paths and the Azure account key in the **AppSettings.cs** file

+ Here we go.

+## Running through lab exercises

 Open the source file named **Program.cs** and locate the function named **Setup_ViewWorkspacesAndCapacities** .

 <img src="./images/GettingStarted/media/image6.png" style="width:80%" />